Edge Dynamics in Iron-Cluster Catalyzed Growth of Single-Walled Carbon Nanotubes Revealed by Molecular Dynamics Simulations based on a Neural Network Potential: Results and discussion

-On zigzag edges, adatoms often formed a protruding pentagon, which was thermodynamically unfavorable.
-The adatoms frequently jumped to adjacent zigzag sites with repeated bonding and dissociation like a 'trapeze'.
-And when reaching an armchair site, it formed hexagons and stabilized (Figure \ref{fig:diffuse}).
-Such adatom diffusion healed the vacancies, preventing topological defect formation (Figure \ref{fig:vacancyheal}).
+The above discussions have been based on the assumption that rings are formed only at antiarmchair sites, but in the MD simulations there are cases where rings are formed at antizigzag sites as well, which is also important for the growth mechanism of SWCNTs.
+At antizigzag sites, adatoms often formed a protruding pentagon which is thermodynamically unfavorable.
+The adatoms frequently jumped to adjacent antizigzag sites with repeated bonding and dissociation like a trapeze.
+When they reached an antiarmchair site, they formed a hexagon and are stabilized (Figure \ref{fig:diffuse}a).
+Such adatom diffusion healed the vacancies, preventing defect formation (Figure \ref{fig:diffuse}b).

-In this study, unhealed vacancies occasionally resulted in topological defects as shown in Figure \ref{fig:disloc}, because the growth rate in the simulations was much higher than that in the experiments, and vacancy healing did not occur in time for SWCNT growth.
+In the MD simulations, unhealed vacancies occasionally resulted in defects as shown in Figure \ref{fig:disloc}, because the growth rate in the simulations was much higher than that in the experiments and there is not enough time for vacancy to heal.
 In the experiments, however, SWCNTs are considered to grow while maintaining smooth edges through adatom diffusion, resulting in a low probability of defect formation.

+On armchair edges, pentagons were quickly healed to hexagons by adding monomers because such pentagons had dangling bonds and were highly reactive, as shown in Figure \ref{fig:heal}a.
+However, on zigzag edges, pentagons without dangling bonds were often formed at edge vacancies (Figure \ref{fig:disloc}b).
+Such pentagons were less reactive, resulting in less susceptibility to monomer addition and more chances of being left unhealed inside the sidewalls.
+Heptagons were often formed below the pentagons to compensate for the curvature change by the pentagon formation, resulting in pairs of adjacent pentagons and heptagons (5-7 defects).
+5-7 defects caused chirality changes as reported in previous experimental studies\cite{doi:10.1126/science.291.5501.97,Yao2007,doi:10.1021/acsnano.8b01630}.
+An SWCNT with 5-7 defect-mediated chirality change is shown in Figure \ref{fig:disloc}a.
+The SWCNT grew to a certain length with the initial chirality (11,7) determined by the cap and changed to (10,7) by a 5-7 defect.
+We also observed the chirality change from (10,3) to (8,3) by two 5-7 defects (Figure S11).